ElmoDFGD/ElmoRim/README.md

 ##### Incremental Gains
 Set *Soft Cap Base* to 125.

 ### Congratulations, ElmoRim is now ready to go!
-Check out the [Wiki](https://github.com/ElmoDFGD/ElmoRim/wiki/Welcome-to-the-ElmoRim-wiki) for a detailed gameplay guide, beginners tips and customization options.
+Check out the [wiki](https://github.com/ElmoDFGD/ElmoRim/wiki/Welcome-to-the-ElmoRim-wiki) for a detailed gameplay guide, beginner tips and customization options.

 ## Updating the modlist